 With 8,000 troops, La Legion is famous for its toughness, discipline, and regimental traditions.
-The unit is divided into four Tercios (Tercio is a Spanish infantry organisation that traces its roots to 16th century Habsburg Spain).
-La Tercio de Extranjeros (Tercio of foreigners), specialises in shock-tactics and has been deployed to Kosovo, Afghanistan, Iraq, and Lebanon.
-During the Spanish Civil War and Franco’s dictatorship, La Legion was closely associated with the Spanish dictatorship (Franco himself commanded the unit in the 1920s).
+The unit is divided into four Tercios.
+(Tercio is a Spanish infantry organisation that traces its roots to 16th century Habsburg Spain).
+La Tercio de Extranjeros (Tercio of foreigners), specialises in shock tactics.
+It has been deployed to Kosovo, Afghanistan, Iraq, and Lebanon.
+During the Spanish Civil War and Franco’s dictatorship, La Legion was closely associated with the Spanish dictatorship.
+Franco himself commanded the unit in the 1920s.

 Today the unit accepts male and female Spanish citizens (foreigners who wish to join must first become Spanish residents—the French Foreign Legion accepts foreigners without any residential preconditions).